-Information Technology and Literacy Requirement
+Information Technology Literacy Requirement (iComps)

-Students must satisfy the information technology and literacy requirement by the end of their third semester at Simmons.
+Students must satisfy the information technology literacy requirement by the end of their third semester at Simmons.
 Students can do so by either passing a competency exam or taking an approved course, currently IT 101 Living in a Digital Society or IT 225 Health Informatics.
-More information is available via eLearning at my.simmons.edu/elearning/.
+More information is available o the Simmons College website.